dvdvideo1234/TrackAssemblyTool/README.md

 Q: What addons did you work on?
 A: Here they are, with available status, why I did not do some of them ( in the time of developing ):
     1) PHX Monorails,
     2) PHX Regular Tracks ( Ignore "switcher_2" missing part of the collision model),
     3) SligWolf's Rerailers old and new(1,2,3)
     4) SProps
     5) PHX XQM Coaster tracks
     6) SligWolf's Mini train tracks and switchers
     7) PHX Road Pieces ( including ramps big and small )
     8) PHX Monorail Iron Beams
     9) PHX XQM BallRails
    10) Magnum's gauge rails
    11) Metrostroi rails ( Ignore, twisted collision models )
    12) Shinji85's BodybroupRail pieces
    13) gm_trainset map props ( Ignore, it's not designed to be a prop )
    14) SligWolf's Railcar
    15) Some Bridges
    16) gm_sunsetgulch map props ( Ignore, it's not designed to be a prop )
    17) StevenTechno's Buildings pack
+   18) Mr. Train's M-Gauge rails ( Done 45% )

 Q: Are there going to be more of those?
 A: Yes, I developed my dynamic database, so I can insert any model I want.